 Within two hours, a cleaner can provide a standard clean of most apartments and family homes or a deep clean of a small home.

-This depends on the size of the house, but most cleaning jobs can be completed within two to three hours.
+This depends on the size of the house, but most jobs can be completed within two to three hours.
 The more often you have your house cleaned, the faster the process will be because there should be less dirt and grime to get through.

 This depends on the amount of mess that accumulates in your home and how much you clean on your own.
 Very busy people with children and pets may want a cleaner every week, but those who are less busy and keep their homes tidy should only need a monthly clean.